 After calculating your deduction limit, you’ll need to look at your unused contribution room.

-If you haven’t maxed out your RRSP in a long time — or never contributed to one at all — you may have to go back quite a while.
-The cutoff date for unused RRSP contribution room is 1990, so you won’t be able to take advantage of any unused room from before then.
+If you haven’t maxed out your RRSP in a long time — or never contributed to one at all — your unused contribution room may go back quite a while.
+But the cutoff date for unused RRSP contribution room is 1990, so you can't take advantage of any unused room from before then.

-Once you’ve added your deduction limit and any unused contribution room from previous years, you’ll have one more step.
-You have to subtract any contributions you made to a company-sponsored pension plan, like a Registered Pension Plan or Deferred Profit Sharing Plan.
+Once you add your deduction limit and any unused contribution room from previous years, there's one more step.
+Subtract any contributions you made to a company-sponsored pension plan, like a Registered Pension Plan or Deferred Profit Sharing Plan.

 Your pension contributions are reported in box 52 on your T4 as “pension adjustment” (PA), and you’ll need to report them on line 206 of your T1 General during tax-filing season.
 Good tax software can help you figure it all out.